annus3/made-template/project/project-plan.md

 This project is divided into several work packages, each of which is described as a milestone in the GitHub repository, which is organized as follows:

 Work Package 1: Project Setup and Data Collection
-* Define project scope, objectives, and main research questions [issue]
+* Define project scope, objectives, and main research questions.
-* Identify, assess, and obtain necessary permissions for data sources [issue]
+* Identify, assess, and obtain necessary permissions for data sources.

 Work Package 2: Data Preparation
-* Clean, merge, and standardize datasets from Premier League and La Liga [issue]
+* Clean, merge, and standardize datasets from Premier League and La Liga.
-* Ensure data consistency, accuracy, and suitability for analysis [issue]
+* Ensure data consistency, accuracy, and suitability for analysis.

 Work Package 3: Exploratory Data Analysis (EDA)
-* Conduct exploratory data analysis and visualize player statistics [issue]
+* Conduct exploratory data analysis and visualize player statistics.
-* Assess the relevance of data to answer research questions [issue]
+* Assess the relevance of data to answer research questions.

 Work Package 4: Data Analysis and Model Development
-* Implement machine learning models for positional goal forecasting [issue]
+* Implement machine learning models for positional goal forecasting.
-* Analyze factors influencing goal-scoring patterns [issue]
+* Analyze factors influencing goal-scoring patterns.

 Work Package 5: Evaluation and Reporting
-* Evaluate model performance and analyze results [issue]
+* Evaluate model performance and analyze results.
-*  Generate visualizations, reports, and document findings [issue]
+*  Generate visualizations, reports, and document findings.

 Work Package 6: Finalization and Presentation
-* Enhance repository presentation, documentation, and final project summary [issue]
+* Enhance presentation and final project report summary.
-* Create a comprehensive final presentation for the MADE project [issue]

-Notes: These critical work packages ensure a sequential workflow from data collection to final presentation, focusing on essential tasks to achieve the project's objectives.
-Each stage is pivotal for advancing to the subsequent phase, ensuring a methodical and comprehensive analysis without unnecessary.